 Why should I care about my PII?

-Your PII is just that – yours.
+In today’s digital world, your PII is your identity.
 So, issues arise when PII is mistreated and ends up in the wrong hands.
 Most often, PII is referenced when speaking about identity theft, data breaches, or general online privacy and security issues.
-When a company experiences a data breach, any PII that is being stored by that company can end up being sold on the dark web with the intention to be used to commit identity theft.
+When a company experiences a data breach, any PII that is being stored by that company can end up falling into the wrong hands and sold on the dark web with the intention to be used to commit identity theft.

 Once your PII ends up on the dark web, it can be assembled by hackers and ID thieves to take over your identity.
 Typically, a single piece of PII is not enough for an ID thief to commit fraud, but by compiling a few pieces of PII from sources on the dark web or from data brokers, an ID thief can begin strategizing against a potential target.